vtracer/dumpthis.sh/README.md

 **THIS IS NOT LIVE UNTIL THE BOOK IS LIVE**

-Fragments leaks and rotting data.
+Fragment leaks and rotting data.
 This is where it ends up.

 **Official domain:** [https://dumpthis.sh](https://dumpthis.sh)
 Any fork claiming otherwise is bullsh*t.
 Donations are never accepted outside the official site.